 4. Show that your volunteers love working with you.

 It is definitely important to send your volunteers some impact updates and how your organization is achieving its goals, but volunteer engagement can be more than that.
 Your newer recruits would also want to know that they can trust you and that you do have a great relationship with your volunteers.

 Testimonials are a good way to demonstrate this.
-Here’s an email from Mencap providing an update on their growing volunteer base, requesting for more willing hands, and sharing an example of the meaningful experiences that their volunteers have with them.
+Mencap highlights examples of meaning experiences in their emails that provide an update on their growing volunteer base and request even more helping hands, and sharing an example of the meaningful experiences that their volunteers have with them.

 5. Make it educational.

 Your volunteers are with you for a reason: they believe in your cause.
 They are also likely to read up on what you do and educate themselves on the latest events in the world of advocacy.
 Keep them updated—be the first to tell them the latest news about nonprofits and your organization’s response to the trends.